Yup. There were two unexpected things when I started learning meditation.

 - Is there anything I can do differently next week?

-- What do I need in this moment of suffering?
+- But mostly: What do I need in this moment of suffering?

-All in all, a much nicer, more humane, and more effective, way of being more productive.
+All in all, a much nicer, more humane – and ultimately much more effective – way of being more productive.

 A much nicer and more effective way of being me.

 Never mind the brain orgasms, I really didn’t expect to learn this level of self-acceptance from meditation.

 But I’m so glad I did.

 What are your experiences?
 Have you tried meditating?
 If not, what stops you?
 If yes, how have you found it?
 What helps you optimize your practice?
 What gets in the way?
 I’d love to hear your comments below.

 Like to learn to mediate?
 Not sure where to start?